hunterloftis/storj/readme.md

 I thought this was a really interesting challenge so I hacked a version together after reading about it [on Reddit](https://www.reddit.com/r/golang/comments/eyphsm/golang_homework_interview_challenge_for_storj/).
 Given that they plan to [replace the now-public challenge](https://www.reddit.com/r/golang/comments/eyphsm/golang_homework_interview_challenge_for_storj/fgixfb3/), it doesn't seem like I'm spoiling anything.
-That said, Storj, please reach out if you'd rahter this not be on GitHub.
+That said, Storj, please reach out if you'd rather this not be on GitHub.

 # Design